krichter722/lrb-validator/README.md

         git clone --recursive https://github.com/krichter722/lrb-validator.git
     and change into the source root with `cd lrb-validator`.
   * run
-        ./run.sh
+        ./run_once.sh
+    in order to setup and install prerequisites and then ./run.sh
-    which will perform necessary setup of databases and tables and install prerequisites, start the database server necessary for running `lrb-validator` and perform the validation itself
+    which will perform necessary setup of databases and tables, start the database server necessary for running `lrb-validator`, perform the validation itself and shutdown the database cleanly when finished

+After you've run `./run_once.sh` once, you don't need to run it anymore before running `./run.sh`.